Paybyway/visma-pay-embedded-woocommerce/readme.txt

 == Changelog ==

+= 1.1.5 =
+* Fixed an issue with incorrect shipping tax rate being sent to Visma Pay API.

 = 1.1.4 =
 * Changed Visma Pay API version to w3.2 which supports decimals in tax percent